 Who Should Use a Medical Clearance Update Form?

 A is the preferred method of renewing a medical clearance.
-This brief, two-page document requires does not require a physical exam.
+This brief, two-page document does not require a physical exam.
 The following in-service employees, contractors and EFMs are required to update their medical clearance and can use the MCU form:

 - moving from one overseas assignment to another overseas assignment